 Take yourselves back to the time of chivalry at one of the beautiful Lake District stately homes and castles.
 Muncaster Castle has a romantic Georgian terrace with pretty summer houses and fabulous views; Lowther Castle is a romantic and dramatic ruin with extensive grounds to explore; or Dalemain Mansion - home to the annual Marmalade Festival - is full of history and surrounded by parkland.

-Read more in our blog about the Top 10 Historic Houses in the Lake District.
+Read more in our blog about the Historic Houses & Gardens in the Lake District & Cumbria.

 9. Escape to the Eden Valley